 The best way of building a landing page in WordPress manually through a custom page template is to simply take the default page.php template and play around with its CSS/HTML structure.

-For example, working with the default WP theme – Twenty Fourteen, you can easily get rid of the default left-side sidebar, the header, the footer, and everything else.
+For example, working with the previous default WordPress theme – Twenty Fourteen, you can easily get rid of the default left-side sidebar, the header, the footer, and everything else.
 What I did here, is:

 - I took the default page.php file, made a copy and called it page-lp-example.php.